moreyogesh748/test_retention/README.md

 2. Retention days
 3. Column name on which partitioning is done & written on HDFS

-provide the above information and it will generate yaml file, delete job file for azkaban and update azkaban.yml with schdule. also, the program will raise PR and can be merged as well. (for now, merge option is disabled in order to review by SRE)
+Provide the above information and it will generate yaml file, delete job file for azkaban and update azkaban.yml with schdule into repository. also, the program will raise PR for you and can be merged as well. (for now, merge option is disabled in order to review by SRE)